See how you can use this image free of charge

 What is Achilles tendinitis? (inflammation of the Achilles tendon)

-Inflammation of the Achilles tendon is a state of irritation in the heel tendon, the area around it and its attachment to the backside of the heel bone.
+Inflammation of the Achilles tendon is a state of irritation in the heel tendon, the area around it and its attachment to the underside of the heel bone.
 This is a sterile condition without bacteria, which makes it an inflammation.

-Despite the strength of the Achilles tendon, many people suffer injuries related to this tendon.
-This is usually caused by putting an increased load on the tendon e.g. by increasing one’s walking or running distance or number of jumps.
+Despite the strength of the Achilles tendon, many people suffer injuries related to this particular group of muscles.
+In most cases, this is usually caused by increased load on the tendon e.g. by increasing one’s walking or running distance or number of jumps.

 Movement and stability exercises

-However, the pain shouldn’t be significant and the level of pain should quickly return to the level experienced before performing the activity.
-Pain must not increase from day to day.
-The exercise ‘Heel lifts with bended knees’ is great for improving stability and can be found in the exercise examples below.
+However, the pain shouldn’t be severe, and the level of pain should quickly return to that experienced before performing the activity.
+Pain should not increase from day to day either.
+The exercise ‘Heel lifts with bended knees’ is great for improving stability and can be found in the training examples below.

 Stretching the leg muscles and the Achilles tendon is a core part of treating inflammation in the Achilles tendon.
 Stretches can be performed while standing on a staircase with your heels extending out over the stairstep.
-Alternatively, you can use a wall as in the example below.
+Alternatively, you can use a wall, as in the example below.

-Strength Training is an important part of exercising.
-This builds op the ability of the Achilles tendon to withstand the pressure from daily activities, work, and sports without risking further damage.
+Strength Training is another important part of exercising.
+This builds op the ability of the Achilles tendon to withstand the pressure of daily activities, work, and sports without risking further damage.